Laura Howard

 Laura Howard (born as Laura Simmons; 1977 in Chiswick, London) is an English actress.
-She is best known for her role as Cully Barnaby in the long-running British crime-mystery Police procedural Midsomer Murders.
+She is best known for her role as Cully Barnaby in the long-running British crime-mystery police procedural Midsomer Murders.

 Biography

 Howard's first major role came in 1992, playing the teenage daughter Tammy Rokeby in the BBC comedy series So Haunt Me.
-She went on to play Cully as John Nettles' daughter in Midsomer Murders from 1997 to 2011.
+She went on to play Cully Barnaby, the daughter of John Nettles' character Tom, in Midsomer Murders from 1997 to 2011.
 Howard has also had a starring role in the Jack Rosenthal drama Interview Day and its sequel Cold Enough For Snow.
 Her other UK television credits include Soldier Soldier, The Bill, Doctors and Casualty.

-Howard has appeared in numerous UK theatre productions, including the premier of Life of Riley by Alan Ayckbourn.
-In June 2012 she appeared in Ayckbourn's The Norman Conquests at the Liverpool Playhouse.
-In 2014 she starred in Invincible by Torben Betts at the Orange Tree Theatre and then its transfer to the St James Theatre, London.
-In 2016 she appeared in two plays as part of the RSC's Making Mischief Season.
+Howard has appeared in numerous UK theatre productions, including the premiere of Life of Riley by Alan Ayckbourn.
+In June 2012, she appeared in Ayckbourn's The Norman Conquests at the Liverpool Playhouse.
+In 2014, she starred in Invincible by Torben Betts at the Orange Tree Theatre and then its transfer to the St James's Theatre, London.
+In 2016, she appeared in two plays as part of the Royal Shakespeare Company's "Making Mischief" Season.